A PoW-less Bitcoin with Certified Byzantine Consensus: Introduction

+These motivations hold for most DLTs, from Hyperledger\footnote{\url{https://www.hyperledger.org/}} to Corda\footnote{\url{https://www.corda.net/}}, and for both payment and non-payment domains.
 However, in this work, we specifically focus on Bitcoin and on \emph{digital payments}.
 We ask ourselves: Is the unorthodox notion of ``\emph{Precisely Bitcoin, minus its traditional consensus algorithm, plus trusted third parties, in a permissioned setting}'' a technically consistent one?

 Let's start by reviewing Bitcoin and its consensus protocol.